Aleks-dotcom/writeups/KillerQueen2021/Fufu/README.md

 0x56257ccda3a0:	0x0000000000000000	0x00000000000000f1
 ```

-All that is left to be done is to malloc 2 chunks of size 0x21 withou freeing them in between.
+All that is left to be done is to malloc 2 chunks of size 0x21 without freeing them in between.
 For that we again use reset(0).
-And then
+And then....

 ```
 create(0,0x10,b'RRRR') <--- malloc E from tcache